Holiday related laws

 “Official holidays” or “legal holidays” generally refers to the holidays designated for government workers to have the day off.
 They generally do not involve any requirements for private sector companies.

 There are slightly different official holiday calendars for the federal government versus the California state government.
 Also, each city and county has its own holidays.
-See holiday calendars for the Los Angeles area.

 Are fireworks allowed in the city of L.A.?